GCU-GenCyber/GenCyber-Camp-24/README.md

 # GCU GenCyber Camp 2023

-When the order is created, put into here and all readme.ms's
+When the order is created, put into here and all readme.md's